 “In today’s crowded field of analysts, I believe Karmen Wells has a unique perspective to offer screenwriters. . . .
 What was refreshing is [she didn't] just give a dry rundown of what wasn’t working.
 And when she did mention the weaknesses, she always provided actionable suggestions on how to improve them.”

 Film is one of the most engaging forms of storytelling.
 A viewer will decide in an instant if they can connect to the story on the screen.
 This creates enormous pressure for the screenwriter to not only write captivating scenes within a unique storyline (because producers have seen it all) but also to create authentic characters that hold the viewer's attention and make them care about getting to the end.

 Every line in a screenplay must move the story forward in a compelling and visual way.
-I can guide you to a well-written screenplay with my knowledge of great stories and my experience writing succinctly with limited space.
+I can guide you to a well-written screenplay with my knowledge of great stories and my experience as a script reader for contests and festivals.